phamvmnhut/youtube-video-sharing-backend/README.md

   + In this popup, we can click on refresh button to fresher our data on homepage.
 ## Troubleshooting: Common issues that may arise during setup and their potential solutions.
 - I have more issues when start with this project, because it is the first time I learn and run with Ruby, Rails technology.
-- Currently, I have a bug in deploy project by docker, docker-compose.
-I had built and run all image successful, but it can't work together.
-I think it is because Nginx can't reach to rails service.
-I am will try do best to fix this bug ASAP.
+- I have some bug when setup docker and docker-compose to deploy project such as: how to manage network with multi container, how to optimize the size of image.

 ## Image demo and runing some services
 - Docker running